aaronjamt/AdventOfCode-2024/README.md

 ## Day 10:
   Yay, double digits!
 This one felt fairly intuitive and I decided to start by writing the method to find the next increasing number for the trail, since I knew I would need that.
 From there, it was fairly simple to just try each direction to see if it can increase, recurse until reaching a 9 or a deadend, and then just return back up the chain to get the final result.
 Because of this, I got very lucky and was able to solve part two in a minute and 18 seconds, which was very nice.

+## Day 11:
+  I learned about `functools.cache()` and can't believe I've gone this long without knowing about it.
+After about 45 minutes struggling with part two, I decided to check the subreddit to see if I could find any hints, and saw [a meme mentioning it](https://www.reddit.com/r/adventofcode/comments/1hbmcoc/2024_day_11_part_2_when_in_doubt_reach_for_old/), which led me to read up on it with the Python docs.
+Turns out, it's the perfect solution to the problem and, after rewriting the entire program, it works far better, faster, and runs in a reasonable amount of time (near-instant!) for both parts.
+I left my original method in `day-11.bruteforce.py` which I used to solve part one.